Pope Benedict XVI announced today that he has resigned his papacy because he is gay and "could no longer live a lie."

 Reaction to the Pope's statement has ranged from shock to excitement to despair.
 Some conservative figures in the Catholic Church have even expressed outrage at the move, suggesting Benedict should have remained in the closet.

-"Look everyone knows that the only people who sign up for a lifetime of living in all-male dormitories with no possibility of marriage are gay men," says Phyllis Gates, a conservative Catholic blogger.
+"Look everyone knows that the only people who sign up for a lifetime of living in all-male dormitories with no possibility of marriage are gay men," says Phyllis Gates, a conservative Catholic blogger (by doris at dresshead support).
 "But why did he have to actually say it?
 Denial was working so well for us."

 However for Rick Santorum, one of America's most prominent anti-gay Catholic politicians, denial is still alive and well.